SamuelHudec/pigeon-alert/README.md

 - streaming on [youtube](https://projects.raspberrypi.org/en/projects/infrared-bird-box/9)

 ## TODO
-- pigeon sitting on balcony detected as person... find better model
+- pigeon sitting on balcony detected as person... find better model, fine tune hyper parameters, as Bx and limit for probability
 - (maybe) connect to remote pycharm for faster development
 - why display pipe is needed?
 HailoNet Error: gst_pad_push failed with status = -1
-- fine tune hyper parameters, as Bx and limit for probability

 ## How to monitor your Hailo utilization